The Best Bake Sale Cookies

 Now, scoop cookie dough using a trigger-release ice cream scooper onto parchment paper lined baking sheets.
 Or about a little more than a tablespoon worth.

 Finally, it’s time to bake these cookies.
-Bake at 375 for 11 minutes.
+Bake at 375 for 11-13 minutes depending on your preferred brown-ness of a cookie.

 Recipe yields 30-32 cookies.
 If using a tablespoon, recipe yields about 36 cookies.